autoplot/documentation/javadoc/org/autoplot/servlet/ScriptGUIServlet.md

-# org.autoplot.servlet.ScriptGUIServletRun a script on the server side, and produce a client-side GUI for the
+# org.autoplot.servlet.ScriptGUIServlet

- getParam calls.
+Run a script on the server side, and produce a client-side GUI for the getParam calls.
  Note this has logging installed which is set up in code, which is bad practice.
 This should be removed should this be used in production!

-ScriptGUIServlet( )
+# ScriptGUIServlet( )

 ***